DISCERNMENT COUNSELING

-Considering Divorce or Separation?
-Discernment Counseling (also called pre-divorce counseling) helps people decide whether to work on the marriage or take steps to end it.
+Considering divorce or separation?
+Discernment Counseling helps people decide whether to work on the marriage or take steps to end it.
 Discernment Counseling is time-limited (1-5 sessions max) and helps you both settle on the right path moving forward by taking one more careful look at your marriage to find a decision you can live with.
 Divorce has long-term consequences but is sometimes unavoidable.
 Painful breakups may be stopped when the path to happiness is clear.

-Discernment Counseling helps those whose marriages are deeply in crisis and who feel couples counseling involving repair and reconciliation is not an option.
+Discernment Counseling helps those whose marriages are deeply in crisis and who feel couples counseling involving repair and reconciliation is not an option, or, have tried couple's counseling and find it doesn't seem to help and things feels "stuck" for a long time.
 Why?
-Sometimes, couple's have a "mixed agenda."
-This means, one partner is "leaning out" and doesn't want to repair intimacy or find reconciliation or isn't sure regular marriage counseling will help; while the other is "leaning in" and desperately wants to save and rebuild the marriage: couples counseling needs two motivated partners.
+Sometimes, couples have a "mixed agenda."
+This means, one partner is "leaning out" and doesn't want to repair intimacy or find reconciliation or isn't sure regular marriage counseling will help; while the other is "leaning in" and desperately wants to save and rebuild the marriage: couples counseling requires two motivated partners.

 Discernment Counseling offers those in relationship crisis short-term counseling for the purpose of helping couples weigh options and create mindful and confident decisions regarding the future of their marriage, all while being guided by a highly trained and experienced therapist.